 SXSW was one of the greatest experiences I’ve ever had.
 I feel so proud to be in Summer ’03.
 It’s a performance of mine that I feel really confident in, which is hard for me to say because I’m always so critical [about] myself.
 I think when it comes out, people will be shocked, laughing, and feel like it relates to them in a way.
 It’s a wild movie.
 In terms of maturing in my craft, I try not to take myself too seriously and just have fun.
 Being carefree and committing yourself 110% to a character is so liberating and I hope that, as I get older, I get a chance to challenge myself and play many different kinds of characters.

 You’ve been part of major productions like Christopher Nolan’s Batman: The Dark Knight Rises and more recently the series Fargo.
-What role has been your favorite so far and who are looking forward to playing in the future?
+What role has been your favourite so far and who are looking forward to playing in the future?
 Any experience that has been particularly formative or memorable to you?

 It is pretty crazy to take a look at what I’ve gotten to be part of.
 I’m looking forward to EVERYTHING!
 One thing I loved so much about making Fargo was that I got the chance to play someone who has an accent in the show and I would definitely love to play someone with an accent again.
 An experience that has been particularly memorable and formative to me was filming Going In Style.
 I got to work with some of my idols — Morgan Freeman, Michael Caine, and Alan Arkin — which was a life-changing moment for me, all while being directed by one of my closest friends Zach Braff.
 The whole experience of filming that movie will forever be so special to me.
 Everyone was so so nice.